Back to knowledge baseCOMPLIANCE

 What is the NIS2 directive?

 NIS2 stands for Network and Information Security Directive 2 — the successor to the original NIS directive from 2016.
-The European Union issued this directive to strengthen the cybersecurity of organisations in critical and important sectors.
+The European Union issued this directive to strengthen the cyber security of organisations in critical and important sectors.

 Who falls under NIS2?